hamonangann/hamonangann/README.md

 My name is Bornyto Hamonangan.
 You can simply call me **Nito**.

-Currenly I am programming freelancer and Computer Science student. 💻
+Currenly I am a backend engineer and Computer Science student. 💻

 I love to troubleshoot things and happy to help! :smile: